The best independent guide to the Algarve

 Related articles: Tavira guide – Lagos guide

-As Quarteira is expecting a sell-out 2021, we strongly advise you to get your flights and accommodation as soon possible before they increase and sell out.
+As Quarteira and the central Algarve are expecting a sell-out 2023, we strongly advise you to get your flights and accommodation as soon as possible, before prices increase and sell out.

 The main draw of Quarteira, and the original reason the town developed as a tourist destination, was due to the wonderful sandy beach.
 The golden sands extend along the entire length of the town and then blends into the pristine beaches of Vale de Lobo.